andrewspinks/pact-mobile-preso/README.md

 ### To build and run Pact Swift Tests
 The application uses Carthage for building library dependencies.
 If you are not familiar with carthage, see [Carthage](https://github.com/Carthage/Carthage) for more details.

-* Install the pact mock service gem (required for writing pact tests).
+* Install the pact mock service gem (required for running the iOS Pact tests).
 ```
 gem install pact-mock_service -v 0.3.0
 ```
 *NB:* if you are using the system ruby, you will need to install the gem using sudo.
-Better options would be to use something like rbenv, rvm, chruby
+Better options would be to use something like rbenv / rvm / chruby.

-* Download and compile library dependencies:
+* Download and compile the iOS library dependencies:
 ```
 CatKit $ carthage bootstrap
 ```